nsrau/azure-docs.it-it/articles/sql-data-warehouse/sql-data-warehouse-develop-loops.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->

 ## Passaggi successivi
-Per altri suggerimenti sullo sviluppo, vedere [Panoramica sullo sviluppo per SQL Data Warehouse][].
+Per altri suggerimenti relativi allo sviluppo, vedere [Panoramica sullo sviluppo per SQL Data Warehouse][].

 <!--Image references-->